TheRenegadeCoder/SnakeMD/docs/docs/document-api.rst

 --------

 .. note::
-   All of the methods described in the Document class are assumed to work without any :class:`snakemd.Element` imports.
+   All of the methods described in the :class:`snakemd.Document` class are assumed to work without any :class:`snakemd.Element` imports.
-   In circumstances where methods may make use of Elements, such as in :func:`add_table`, the snakemd module will be referenced directly in the sample source code.
+   In circumstances where methods may make use of Elements, such as in :meth:`snakemd.Document.add_table`, the snakemd module will be referenced directly in the sample source code.

 For the average user, the document object is the only object in the library necessary to create markdown files.